-Brilliant.
 Whether Capello is given the chance to manage the team through the next Euro tournament (or not) he himself should resign, if he cares one iota, and save the FA (ie fans of English football) having to pay to make a decision.
 BTW, never mind Roy Hodgson for Team Manager, we need people like him managing the FA’s football affairs.

 I can’t be the first to suggest this, but is it too late to give Ireland their rightful place at the World Cup finals ?
 Could they get a team ready for the second half maybe.

 If computers had colons, they could make better decisions.
 Nice one from Dilbert.

 The problem is confusing brains with minds.
 You colon is part of your mind, even though it’s not part of your brain.
 Damasio has a word for it – Somatic Markers.
 (And yes it is all process.
 Process that is; not “a” process.)

 One of my management adages is